philchalmers/York_Thesis_LyX/README.md

   file as 'Children' using the LyX insert commands.
 - Front-matter material has been put into the `front/` directory, containing LyX and LaTeX files.
   Edit these as you see fit.
-The only LaTeX file that you should edit directly (with a standard text editor) is the `preamble.tex` file, which contains information about your degree, committee, defence date, etc.
+The only LaTeX file that you should edit directly (with a standard text editor) is the `preamble.tex` file, which contains information about your degree, committee, defense date, etc.
-- Extra material, such as customized figures, tables, appendicies, etc, go into other directories and are inserted with LyX `Input` methods.
+- Extra material, such as customized figures, tables, appendices, etc, go into other directories and are inserted with LyX `Input` methods.
 This goes for the bibliography as well, which is included in a `bibliography/` directory by default.